-Truth: Whether we will ever reach a stage of scientific advancement that at least some aspects of aging could be slowed or stopped is an open question—there are great strides being made in understanding cellular aging and addressing age-related illness—but we aren’t there yet.
+Truth: Whether we will ever reach a stage of scientific advancement where at least some aspects of aging could be slowed or stopped is an open question—there are great strides being made in understanding cellular aging and addressing age-related illness—but we aren’t there yet.
 In the meantime, our obsession with eternal youth contributes to a loss of reverence for the elderly, desperate efforts to look young including plastic surgery, and a loss of the spiritual growth and wisdom that typically comes with the acceptance of time and change.

 Myth 3: Death is optional.

 Truth: Spoiler alert – one way or another your life will end; death is inevitable.
-When you have a medical system that pretends death is optional, or simply fails to acknowledge it, you end up with a lot of people getting unnecessary care in the last few weeks, days, and even hours of their life.
+When you have a medical system that pretends death is optional, or simply fails to acknowledge it, you end up with a lot of people getting unnecessary care in the last few weeks, days, and even hours of their lives.
 This “care,” often consisting of tubes connecting people to various machines, is uncomfortable and causes suffering not only to the person dying but to the family members who watch it, and who often feel responsible for pulling a plug that possibly shouldn’t have been offered.
-By denying death, we also deny ourselves the opportunity to connect deeply to death and the dying, and to say those things that need to be said (I love you, thank you, I forgive you, forgive me) while we still can.
+By denying death, we also deny ourselves the opportunity to connect deeply to death and the dying and to say those things that need to be said (I love you, thank you, I forgive you, forgive me) while we still can.

 Myth 4: Perfect people live perfectly healthy lives.